Article

 Don't use ambiguous constructions like 00:00 a.m. or 12:00 p.m.
 Instead, use midnight and noon.

-• Correct: The scheduler cleared the cache at noon.
+• Correct: The scheduler automatically clears the cache daily at noon.

 Punctuation